 7. Phoenix (2.12)

 This episode focuses a lot on the character Jane, and for good reason with what happens at the very end of the episode.
 It’s very heartbreaking to watch her character slowly crumble.
 I want to talk about three moments in the show that make this particular episode stand-out.
 The first is a small moment that could be easily looked past, but is a very important moment nevertheless.
 Walt actually talks about the moment later in the episode “Fly.”
 He is sitting in his house watching TV.
 He can hear Skyler singing to their baby through the baby monitor.
 He explains this moment as the last good moment in his life and he would be happy if he died right then and there.
-This happens right before the end of this episode and the events of the next one, that causes Walt to lose the respect of his family forever.
+This happens right before the end of this episode and the events of the next one, that causes Walt to lose the respect from his family forever.
 The second moment is the heavily ironic bar meet-up between Walt and Jane’s father Donald.
 As we know now about the scene that is to come, it’s very strange to see that he actually had a conversation with the man whose daughter he will let die, which will cause him to go into a depressive state and mistakenly let two airplanes crash into one another.
 I love the picture above, because the red light in the bar symbolizes what bad things are in store with those two particular characters.
 The final moment of course is the ending, which might just be the biggest, most influential moment in the entire series.
 (Bryan Cranston actually describes this as the hardest scene he ever had to shoot).
 The turn of events that follow after this tragic moment are mind-boggling, and the moment created guilt for Walter and depression for Jesse that never went away.
 It also might be the worst thing Walter has ever done, but that’s a list for another day.

 6. Face Off (4.13)

 “Face Off” just as most of the Breaking Bad finales do is extremely memorable, has a great cliff-hanger, and perfectly sets up the next season.
 Walter White is officially a criminal mastermind, and all the things he does in this episode that leads to the big WTF moment for the episode is awesome.
 This might be my favorite episode title, as it is a double entendre for the final face off between Gus and Walt and well…I think you can guess the other meaning.
 Gus’s death caused a little controversy as to if it was too fictional of a death, but there’s no denying how shocking it was, and how it’s one of the most memorable and iconic moments of the series.
 I will never forget the first time I saw it.
 Walt is basically just Heisenberg at this point, and there’s a great scene where we see Jesse at the lab, and Walt kills a dude in cold blood and convinces Jesse they need to burn down the lab.
 Walt has won the chess match with Gus and is the new drug kingpin of Albuquerque.
-The final shot of the lily of the valley plant is a great cliffhanger as we find out that Walt was responsible for killing Brock and everything was just a part of Walt’s scheme to finally finish off Gus.
+The final shot of the lily of the valley plant is a great cliffhanger as we find out that Walt was responsible for almost killing Brock and everything was just a part of Walt’s scheme to finally finish off Gus.
 Perfect finale to one of the best seasons in the show.

 5. ABQ (2.13)